-A conviction for a felony or for a misdemeanor crime of domestic violence makes it illegal to own a firearm in Nevada.1 Illegal possession of a firearm is a Nevada category B felony that can be punished by up to 6 years in prison.
+A conviction for any felony or for a misdemeanor crime of battery domestic violence makes it illegal to own a firearm in Nevada.1 Illegal possession of a firearm is a category B felony that can be punished by up to six years in prison.

 Unfortunately, the only way to restore your Nevada gun rights is to receive a pardon from the Nevada Board of Pardons Commissioners.2 The Board consists of the governor of Nevada, the justices of the Nevada Supreme Court and the Nevada Attorney General.

 This makes the pardon application the single most critical factor in restoring your gun rights in Nevada.
-Our caring Las Vegas, Nevada criminal defense lawyers can help you craft a compelling pardon petition that offers you the best chance of success with the Nevada Pardons Board.3
+We can help you craft a compelling pardon petition that offers you the best chance of success with the Nevada Pardons Board.3

 The Board of Pardons Commissioners can only pardon you for a Nevada state conviction.
 They do not have the authority to pardon federal convictions or convictions from another state or territory.